Dieter Herbst

-Dieter Herbst (born 31 July 1960 in Groß-Gerau, Hesse) is a German communication expert, with core expertise in Marketing Management and Public Relations.
-He holds a doctorate in Sociology and lectures at universities, such as University of St. Gallen or FOM University of Applied Sciences.
-Herbst was 15 years the corporate communication officer of Schering AG and has published over 20 books nationally and internationally on subjects related to marketing and communications.
+Dieter Herbst (born 31 July 1960 in Groß-Gerau, Hesse) is a German communications expert specializing in marketing management and public relations.
+He holds a doctorate in sociology and has lectured at universities including University of St. Gallen and FOM University of Applied Sciences.

+Herbst served for 15 years as Head of Corporate Communications at Schering AG.
+He is the author of more than 20 books published nationally and internationally on topics related to marketing, branding, and corporate communications.